rayglover-ibm/cuda-bindings/docs/blog-article-pt3.md

 ```python
 from mwe.binding import *
 ```
-When the above `import` statement is run, our initializer function is invoked, which ultimately instantiates our binding in the Python interpreter.
-Pybind11 handles the rest.
+When the above `import` statement is run, our initializer function is invoked, which ultimately instantiates our binding in the Python interpreter. `Pybind11` handles the rest.

-That's all there is to it. we can build and test our binding with CMake:
+That's all there is to it.
+We can build and test our binding with CMake:

 <br>